-- (anterior and posterior drawer tests) as Hip and Femur - Suspected occult, stress or insufficiency fracture with a result of a sprain requires negative or non-diagnostic initial active conservative therapy (above) and x-ray25: - Approve an immediate MRI (no follow up radiographs required)- MRI preferred test - Suspicion of a hip fracture in a pregnant patient does not require an initial x-ray - Non-hip extremities: Suspected occult, stress, or insufficiency fracture - If x-rays, taken 10-14 days after the injury or clinical assessment, are negative or non-diagnostic26 - If at high risk for a complete fracture with conservative therapy (e.g., navicular bone), then immediate MRI is warranted27 - Pathologic or concern for impending fracture on x-ray or CT28 approve immediate MRI - Suspected ligamentous/tendon injury with known fractures on x-ray/CT that may require surgery - Nonunion or delayed union as demonstrated by no healing between two sets of x-rays.
+- Hip and Femur - Suspected occult, stress or insufficiency fracture with a negative or nondiagnostic initial x-ray25: - Approve an immediate MRI (no follow up radiographs required)- MRI preferred test

+- o Suspicion of a hip fracture in a pregnant patient does not require an initial x-ray - Non-hip extremities: Suspected occult, stress, or insufficiency fracture - lif x-rays, taken 10-14 days after the injury or clinical assessment, are negative or non-diagnostic26 - If at high risk for a complete fracture with conservative therapy (e.g., navicular bone), then immediate MRI is warranted27 - Pathologic or concern for impending fracture on x-ray or CT28 approve immediate MRI - Suspected ligamentous/tendon injury with known fractures fractures on x-ray/CT that may require surgery - Nonunion or delayed union as demonstrated by no healing between two sets of x-rays.
 If a fracture has not healed by 4-6 months, there is delayed union.
 Incomplete healing by 6-8 months is nonunion, CT is the preferred study29